Jin Young Seung: Career

 From August 2007 to December 2009, Jin served under the Air Force Operations Command Operations Planning Division.
 His stint in the division began in August 2007 to November 2007, where he served as Operations Planning Division Operations Planning Director at the Air Force Operations Command, and was later promoted to the rank of lieutenant colonel.
 Jin later served as the Joint Operations Planning Manager, Air Force Operations Command, Preemptive Planning Division from November 2007 to October 2008, and from October 2008 to December 2008, Jin served at the Air Force Operations Command Operations Planning Division, Joint Operations Planning Division.
 From December 2008 to December 2009, Jin was named as the Force Operations Planning Head of the Air Force Operations Command Operations Planning Division.

 Jin later commanded the 159th Fighter Squadron, 19th Fighter Wing in December 2009 to December 2010 where he also flew the KF-16C.
 After his stint as squadron commander, Jin later worked under the Joint Chiefs of Staff Air Force Division from January 2011 to December 2011, and later served as a planning officer of the same unit from December 2011 to December 2012.
 Jin later served as Director of Standardization and Evaluation of the 19th Fighter Wing from January 2013 to December 2013, and was eventually promoted to the rank of colonel.
 From January 2014 to February 2014, Jin briefly served as commander of the Air Force Academy Cadet Training Squadron, and later served as commander of the 55th Training Group from February 2014 to December 2014, Korea Air Force Academy, where he also flew the T-103.
 From December 2014 to December 2015, Jin was named as commander of Air Operations Squadron Commander of the 19th Fighter Squadron, where he also supervised the squadron's deployment to Alaska for the 2015 Red Flag – Alaska exercises.
 After his term, Jin served as Power Requirements Division Chief of the Air Force Headquarters Planning and Management Division from December 2015 to December 2016 and later served as Director of the Air Power Division of the Power Planning Department, Joint Chiefs of Staff from December 2016 to January 2018.
+Jin was promoted to the rank of brigadier general in December 2017.
 In January 2018 to December 2018, Jin was named as the deputy director of Force Requirements of the Planning and Management Staff Office at the Air Force Headquarters.
-Jin later served as the wing commander of the 19th Fighter Wing from December 2018 to December 2019, and was later promoted to the rank of brigadier general.
+Jin later served as the wing commander of the 19th Fighter Wing from December 2018 to December 2019.